rubenk/pdns/docs/appendices/backend-writers-guide.rst

   Last time this zone was checked over at the master for changes

-.. cpp:member:: enum DomainInfo::{Master,Slave,Native} kind
+.. cpp:member:: enum DomainKind DomainInfo::kind

   Type of zone

-.. cpp:member:: *DNSBackend DomainInfo::backend
+.. cpp:member:: DNSBackend* DomainInfo::backend

   Pointer to the backend that feels authoritative for a domain and can act as a slave

+.. cpp:enum:: DomainKind

+  The kind of domain, one of {Master,Slave,Native}.

 These functions all have a default implementation that returns false - which explains that these methods can be omitted in simple backends.